hubere/robosheep/README.md

 ## Components / folder structure
 ### docu (documentation)
 Contains all documentation about this project.
-There is also a wordpress page at http://boezerbastler.wordpress.com
+There is also a wordpress page at http://boezerbastler.wordpress.com ("hubimobil":s-passwd)

 ### gui (sheep controller UI)
 A flask server that serves gui/plain/templates/index.html.
 This Java Script web site will be deployed onto the robosheep